JUST BREATHE AND BE THE ENERGY YOU WANT TO ATTRACT….

 Our heart and circulating blood are responsible to perform this role.

-” Breath is Life” in the event that also when efficiently keeps our blood circulating, the process of waste gas, carbon dioxide ( produce by our body cells) is also happening.
+” Breath is Life” in the event that also (when efficiently) keeps our blood circulating, the process of waste gas, carbon dioxide ( produced by our body cells) is also happening.

 So without breathing our brain would not be able to transmit electrical signals through our body taking us to an imminent energy shut down.

 If we breathe we can live as well as perform many other activities such as Yoga.

 Yoga philosophy, provides various concepts to help us understand the nature and relation of the human being with its Five concentric layers (sheaths) or koshas, and the importance to live in balance.